 Kent ISD Enhancement Millage

-How much will this generate for schools?
+How much does this generate for schools?

 Passage of this proposal would generate an estimated $35.6 million, approximately $357 per student, for all public schools within the taxable boundaries of Kent ISD.